All Israel

 While the controversial law reiterates what is already stated in Israel’s Declaration of Independence, many Druze argue that the legislation has discriminated against members of their community and other minorities in the Jewish state.

-Nevertheless, the Druze remains overwhelmingly local to the State of Israel.
+Nevertheless, the Druze remains overwhelmingly committed to the State of Israel.

 Arab-Israeli activist Joseph Haddad praised Asad's heroism on social media.